 For those of us who do not have the luxury of owning a state-of-the-art cash printing press in order to simply wish money into existence, we need real solutions.
 Just like with the Government, if I had a machine to print new wasteful spending sprees, the money would be worthless.
 Oh but the fun I could have though?
 Monopoly play money anyone?

-If your Uncle was a drunk, and you needed to be at the most important interview of your life, would you give him that responsibility?
+If your Uncle was a drunk, and you needed to be at the most important interview of your life, would you give him that responsibility to get you there?

 No, and here’s why.
 He may never show up, but even if he does…he’s DRUNK!